About St. Andrews Woman's Club

-The summer of 1964, club members pooled their resources and began a library project with 65 hard cover books in a corner of the St. Andrews Elementary School.
+ST. ANDREWS LIBRARY: The summer of 1964, club members pooled their resources and began a library project with 65 hard cover books in a corner of St. Andrews Elementary School.
 That fall the library moved to a room in the Community Center and was staffed by club members two days a week.
-By July 1966, 1200 books per month were loaned and Richland County Library supported the club’s efforts to locate a permanent site.
+By July 1966, 1200 books per month were loaned (during 14 hours/week operation) and Richland County Library supported the club’s efforts to locate a permanent site.
 After 13 bad leads, a site was offered by Home Federal Savings & Loan on Bush River Road and in August, 1967, ground breaking ceremonies were held.
 The St. Andrews Woman’s Club was recognized for its efforts in obtaining the library for the community.
 In 1968, the club formed the Friends of the Library, a community support group that is still active today for libraries throughout Richland County.
-The popular library outgrew its original building and in 1992, moved to a new facility on Broad River Road.
-St. Andrews Woman's Club celebrated the library’s progress with a monetary contribution of $5,000.
-As the needs of the St. Andrews Branch Library diminished, the club expanded its support of the Irmo Branch of the Lexington County Library and has continued to support school libraries and literary efforts.
+The popular library finally outgrew its original building, and in 1992 moved to a new facility on Broad River Road.
+Club members celebrated the library’s progress with a monetary contribution of $5,000.
+As the needs of the St. Andrews Branch Library diminished, the club expanded its support to the Irmo Branch of the Lexington County Library and has continued to support school libraries and literacy efforts for many special citizens.

-Over the years, St. Andrews Woman’s Club has employed a variety of fund-raisers to support its many community activities.
-Early projects included bake sales, talent shows, fruitcake sales, flea markets, cookbook sales and annual craft auctions.
-In 1966, the club sponsored its first Fashion Show and Bridge Benefit and netted $300.
-This Benefit was continued until 1981.
-In 1982, the first St. Andrews Woman’s Club Bridal Showcase was held.
-This event netted $1,845 and registered 194 brides.
-The St. Andrews Woman's Club has become the premier bridal planning event in the Midlands, with the 2009 Bridal Showcase netting over $35,000 and registering over 500 brides and grooms.
+FUND-RAISING: St. Andrews Woman’s Club employed a diversity of fund-raisers to support its many community activities.
+Early projects included bake sales, talent shows, fruitcake sales, flea markets, the inevitable cookbook sales, and annual craft auctions.
+In 1966, the club sponsored its first Fashion Show and Bridge benefit netting $300; this project was repeated until 1981.
+The first St. Andrews Woman’s Club Bridal Showcase and Fashion Show was held in 1982.
+That first year was difficult, as many feared expenses would surpass income, but the Showcase registered 194 brides and netted $1,845.
+The St. Andrews Woman's Club has become the premier bridal planning event in the Midlands, with the 2015 Bridal Showcase netting over $22,000 and registering over 300 brides and grooms.
 With a successful fundraiser established, the club has been able to make significant contributions to community projects such as the American Cancer Society, the Children’s Garden, St. Andrews Kids Café, Canoeing for Kids, Nancy K Perry Children’s Shelter, Nurturing Center, Sexual Trauma Services, Sharing God’s Love, SisterCare, Dream Riders, Woman’s Shelter, Operation Smile, First Steps-Lexington County, Family Shelter, The Specialminds Foundation, Mental Illness Recovery Center Inc., InVest USA, Palmetto Place Children’s Emergency Shelter, Birthright of Columbia, Home Works of South Carolina, Capital Senior Center, Habitat for Humanity and Family Connections of South Carolina.